This module defines a type str_t

 but it avoids the possible trap

-always returns the wrong value
+that strcmp always returns the wrong value

 if interpreted as boolean value.

-bool_t str_contains(char c, str_t str)
+bool_t str_contains(char c, str_t str);BOOL_TRUE

-if str
+if str contains c,

-and BOOL_FALSE
+and BOOL_FALSE otherwise.

-If str
+If str is NIL,

-the function doesn't crash, but returns BOOL_FALSE
+the function doesn't crash, but returns BOOL_FALSE.

-is not NIL,
+If str is not NIL,

-is the null character,
+but c is the null character,

 the function currently returns BOOL_TRUE